nehanegi220682/AntDesign/README.md

     </Col>
    </Row>,

 ###### Explanation->First col pushes the 6 size block towards its position and second col pulls the 18 size block towards its position.
+#
+# Flex Properties on Grids.
+## Using Flex Box On the Parent Elements.
+Ant design supports all flex properties.
+#### Child elements depending on the value of the start,center, end,space-between, space-around, which are defined in its parent node.
+#### We can use Align Properties too Vertically.
+Example-> Align Top, Align Middle, Align Bottom,